Conflux-Chain/CIPs/CIPs/cip-37.md

 OUTPUT: a conflux-hex-address (20 bytes) and a network-id (4 bytes)

 1. Treat the address as an ASCII-string.
 If it is mixed case (contains both lowercase and uppercase letters), reject.
+Convert address to lowercase.
 Split at `":"`.
 If the resulting array has less than 2 items, reject.
 Treat the first item as `network-prefix-raw`, and the last item as `payload-raw`.
 Any other items in-between should be treated as optional key-value pairs.

 2. Parse **network-id**: